Argus Automated Control System

 Zone 3: Collection Plants

-1. Anyone wishing to use the facilities must first contact the Greenhouse Manager, Bill Gresh (email, X5761).
-He will set up a time to meet with you to discuss your needs and whether they can be accommodated.
+1. Anyone wishing to use the facilities must first contact a member of the greenhouse staff.
+One of them will set up a time to meet with you to discuss your needs and whether they can be accommodated.

 2. Information that you should bring to the meeting includes: the number of plants and pots you are requesting, the duration of the experiment and any special care needs (all greenhouse plants are watered as needed by Greenhouse Staff).